RetroReversing/retroReversing/pages/wii/AtiLowLevelSDK.md

 <section class="postSection">
   <div class="css-folder css-folder-left wow slideInLeft postImage">/include/artx</div>
   <div markdown="1" class="rr-post-markdown">
- This folder contains Gamecube header files provided by the Company ArtX, the company later changed its name to ATI during the development of the wii.
+ This folder contains Gamecube header files provided by the Company **ArtX**, the company later changed its name to **ATI** during the development of the wii.

 This folder is provided for use in the Gamecube DIAG tests and there is an updated version of this folder with Wii support in the **ati** folder.